muehlenb/BlendPCR/Readme.md

+**Note:** This is the `async_optimized` branch: Optimized by asynchronious uploading point clouds to GPU and only processing them when changed.
+This increases the overall framerate to approx. 80-120 fps for rendering the point cloud of seven Microsoft Azure Kinects on a screen with a resolution of 3580x2066.
+However, currently, the high resolution version **BlendPCR (HR)** is **not** implemented in this branch.

 # BlendPCR: Seamless and Efficient Rendering of Dynamic Point Clouds captured by Multiple RGB-D Cameras
 #### [Paper](https://diglib.eg.org/handle/10.2312/egve20241366) | [Video](https://cgvr.cs.uni-bremen.de/papers/icategve24/videos/blendpcr.mp4) | [Slides](https://cgvr.cs.uni-bremen.de/papers/icategve24/slides/blendpcr_slides.pdf) | [Supplementary](https://cgvr.cs.uni-bremen.de/papers/icategve24/paper/blendpcr_supplementary.pdf)